andrasq/qlogger/README.md

 #### filterJson = require('qlogger/filters').JsonFilter.create( template [,opts] )

-`filterJson()` logs a stringified json bundle that will always have fields "time", "level" and "message".
-The time is a millisecond timestamp.
-Other fields are copied from the message object being logged (unless a string). filterJson is constructed by the JsonFilter class.
+`filterJson(message, level)` logs a stringified json bundle with fields "time", "level" and possibly "message" (unless explicitly disabled by setting them to `false`).  `time` is a millisecond timestamp, `level` is the name of the message loglevel.
+Other fields are copied from the message object being logged (unless not an object, in which case the bundle `message` property is set to the logged value).

 The json filter can merge fields from a static template into each logline.
 The logged bundle fields will contain the template fields, the standard fields, then all other fields on the logged object, in that order.
-The template can be used to add static info to each logline (e.g. host, version) and to control the order of the fields in the output.
+The template can be used to add static info to each logline (e.g. hostname, version) and to control the order of the fields in the output.

 The standard fields "time", "level" and "message" (and "error" if logging an Error object), are replaced with run-time values.
 If the message itself contains time, level or message, the fields from the message will be the ones output.

-To omit "level" from the logline, specify `level: false` in the template.
+To omit "time" or "level" from the logline, set them to `false` in the template.
-The timestamp "time" will always be set.  "message" will be set if a string is logged.
+`message` cannot be disabled, since it is automatically set to the logged value when logging non-objects; is not used otherwise.

         var JsonFilter = require('qlogger/filters').JsonFilter.create();
         var loglineTemplate = {